A Beginner’s Guide to the Perfect Electric Bike Tire Pressure

-There is a huge amount of debate around how to get the perfect bicycle tire pressure.
-Optimum pressure varies due to a number of factors and because of this there are no fixed rules.
-Keep in mind, the same physics and factors that apply to regular bicycles also apply to electric bikes and there are certain guidelines that you can follow to get approximately the correct pressure for an electric bike wheel.
+There is a huge amount of debate around how to get the ideal e-bike tire pressure.
+Optimum pressure varies due to a number of factors, and because of this, there are no fixed rules.
+Keep in mind, the same physics and factors that apply to regular bicycles also apply to electric bikes, and there are certain guidelines that you can follow to approximate the correct pressure for an electric bike wheel.
 From there you can make adjustments to fine tune it.

-Studies have found that decreasing pressure can actually increase speed as small bumps are absorbed by the tire instead of reaching the bike.
-Perception of speed is increased with higher pressure because more vibrations reach the rider, making him feel like he is moving faster.
+Studies have found that decreasing pressure can actually increase speed, as small bumps are absorbed by the e-bike tires instead of reaching the actual bike.
+Perception of speed is increased with higher pressure because more vibrations reach the rider, making them feel like they are moving faster.

 Tire Volume and Rim Width

 As tire volume increases, lower pressure will be needed to get the same ride feel.
 The same applies to rim width.
 Mountain bike rims have become wider in the last few years.
 A wider rim allows a tire to have a greater surface volume, which grips the road better.

 - The minimum and maximum pressure should be visible on the side of the tire.
 Although this is a guideline, you should not exceed the maximum.
 Refer to the manufacturer’s website for an approximate pressure according to your body weight, and use this as a starting point.
 Make adjustments according to the above considerations.

 - Get a small portable pressure gauge and inflate your tires to the correct pressure on longer rides or regular commutes.